zephyrproject-rtos/trusted-firmware-m/docs/platform/ext/readme.rst

 preload_ns.cmake
 ^^^^^^^^^^^^^^^^

-This optional 4th cmake file is required only if the target is utilising ``TFM_MULTI_CORE_TOPOLOGY``.
+This optional cmake file is required only if the target runs the NSPE on a core that requires different compiler options than the SPE core.
 This file has the same format as ``preload.cmake``, but instead details the hardware of the NS core that is **not** running the main TF-M secure code.

 Flash layout header file
 ------------------------